-If suspension is required, the staff member will be suspended in accordance with the schools disciplinary policy and procedures.
-The employee will receive a named contact.
+If suspension is required, the staff member will be suspended in accordance with the school's disciplinary policy and procedures.

+In the event that suspension is deemed appropriate, the employee will receive a named contact.
 Reasons for the suspension will be provided within one working day, but complete details may be unavailable to disclose due to the involvement of other authorities/agencies.
 The case manager and employee will agree the support to be in place during the investigation and communicate the expected timescales and likely course of action.
 If part of a trade union, the staff member must be advised to contact them.
 The employee's manager will be informed that they have been suspended whilst an investigation is completed, but no further details will be given.

-Definitions for outcomes of allegation investigations
+Definitions for outcomes of allegation investigations used in this Appendix